-Mitigation Bank: A large block of land that is preserved, restored, and enhanced for the purpose of mitigating for projects that take (disturb, injure, or kill) special-status species, wetlands or otherwise vegetated biological communities.
+Mitigation bank: A large block of land that is preserved, restored, and enhanced for the purpose of mitigating for projects that take (disturb, injure, or kill) special-status species, convert wetlands or otherwise vegetated biological communities.

-Mitigation Monitoring and Enforcement Plan (MMEP): Document outlining the strategy for implementation of the mitigation measures committed to in the EIR/EIS.
+Mitigation Monitoring and Enforcement Plan (MMEP): Document outlining the strategy for implementing, monitoring, and ensuring the effectiveness of mitigation measures described in the EIR/EIS and committed to as part of project approval.

-Mixed-Use Development: Development that incorporates residential and nonresidential uses.
+Mixed-use development: Development that incorporates residential and nonresidential uses.